Skip to main content

 Introduction

 Please remember this is just my viewpoint and opinion on self-publishing.
 As always, do your own research.
 There are way more fantastic and detailed guides to self-publishing online than this, and I hope if you stumbled upon mine, my resource list and page leads you to the real experts.
+Scroll to the bottom of this page for awesome resources!

 What is Self-Publishing?
 Here's a couple definitions I pulled from Google.
 The thing we forget about as creatives who are passionate about writing is that self-publishing is a business.
 We need both sides of our brains to be successful at this job.